DPDmancul/dotfiles/src/home/nvim/ui.md

 ## Sticky buffers

-Do not permit normal buffers to open in terminal, filetre, ... windows
+Do not permit normal buffers to open in terminal, filetree, ... windows

 ```nix "nvim-plugins" +=
 {